Comprehensive Medicaid Integrity Plan, FY 2019 – FY 2023 (PDF)

 Join the fight against the opioid epidemic: The Medicaid Integrity Institute Compendium of Promising Practices explores how states are addressing program integrity vulnerabilities produced by opioid misuse and abuse.
 Learn more.
 (PDF)

 Join the Healthcare Fraud Prevention Partnership: Learn how sharing data with others in the healthcare industry, both public and private entities, can help your organization identify and reduce fraud, waste, and abuse across the healthcare sector.
 Learn more about the HFPP and find out how to become a partner.

 Learn the latest in fraud schemes and detection: The Medicaid Integrity Institute (MII) exists to educate and train our state partners.
 Located in Columbia, South Carolina and developed by CMS in partnership with the Department of Justice, MII brings together experts - including law enforcement - to deliver up-to-date information on trends and strategies.
 See the latest course offerings on the MII training page.

 Find guidance on federal Medicaid enrollment standards: The Medicaid Provider Enrollment Compendium (MPEC) is one of many resources available to state Medicaid agencies on Medicaid.gov's Medicaid program integrity resources page.
 Specifically, the MPEC provides guidance and clarification to help Medicaid agencies comply with regulations around Disclosure of Information by Providers, and Fiscal Agents and Provider Screening and Enrollment.

-Stay on top of Medicaid best practices and fraud prevention: Visit the Medicaid Program Integrity Education page to find toolkits, videos, podcasts, and more to help eliminate fraud, waste, and abuse.
+Stay on top of Medicaid best practices and fraud prevention: Visit the Medicaid Integrity Program pages to find toolkits, videos, podcasts, and more to help eliminate fraud, waste, and abuse.